 2.2: Comparing environmental heterogeneity

 To compare environmental heterogeneity between the GCFR and SWAFR, we acquired a broad suite of geospatially-explicit environmental data in the form of raster layers.
 For the purpose of analysis, we then selected a subset of nine variables (Table 1) to represent topographic (elevation), climatic (surface T, MAP, PDQ), edaphic (clay content, soil C, pH, CEC) and vegetational (NDVI) gradients.
 As far as possible, these variables were selected to represent environmental axes which are considered regionally important and nominally independent.
-For example, the inclusion of PDQ in addition to MAP is justified on the basis that, where the letter captures variation in overall rainfall amount, the former measures the intensity of seasonal aridity which is a key feature of mediterranean-type climates (ref).
+For example, the inclusion of PDQ in addition to MAP is justified on the basis that, where the latter captures variation in overall rainfall amount, the former measures the intensity of seasonal aridity which is a key feature of mediterranean-type climates (ref).
 Variable selection was, however, constrained by the availability of suitable raster-layers.
 Thus, although soil [P] is probably an important determinant of plant distribution in both the GCFR and SWAFR (refs), this variable could not be included owing to a lack of comparable data layers for the two regions.
 Indeed, wherever possible, we made use of remote sensing derived layers.
 Where soil variables were summarised as depth-interval weighted averages, climatic and spectral variables were summarised as annual means using the “raster” package for R (Hijmans, 2016).
-All layers were then projected to a common coordinate reference system (WGS84; ref) using the “rgdal” package (Bivand et al., 2017) and resampled to 0.05º resolution using the “resample” function in “raster,” with the “bilinear” method.
+All layers were then projected to a common coordinate reference system (WGS84) using the “rgdal” package (Bivand et al., 2017) and resampled to 0.05º resolution using the “resample” function in “raster,” with the “bilinear” method.

 In order to quantify heterogeneity in these environmental variables, we developed an index that would account for the spatial configuration of different environmental conditions.
 Our index, based on raster data, employs nested pixels at various spatial scales.
 We treated environmental heterogeneity as the variance of the environmental conditions in the four sub-pixels for a given pixel.
 As such, we calculate heterogeneity based on the twentieth-degree squares’ (0.05°×0.05°), eighth-degree squares’, QDS’ and HDS’ environmental conditions within tenth-degree squares (0.10°×0.10°), QDS, HDS and DS respectively.
-We implemented this measure of heterogeneity using the “aggregate” function in the R package “raster” (Hijmans, 2016), using the variance as the aggregation function.
+We implemented this measure of heterogeneity using the “aggregate” function in the R package “raster” (Hijmans, 2016) with variance as the aggregation function.
 This index only uses neighbouring pixels to describe heterogeneity, similar to indices implemented in the “terrain” function in “raster”.
 However, our index describes heterogeneity within pixels as opposed to between pixels as in “terrain”.
 The former is comparable with species richness data and is thus used here.

 We used principal components analysis (PCA), applied to the nine environmental variables across both regions, to derive a measure of overall environmental heterogeneity.
 For this purpose, the layers describing heterogeneity in the nine environmental variables at each spatial scale were first log10-transformed to ensure normality and then subjected to PCA.
 A separate PCA was done for each spatial scale.
 The first axis (PC1) extracted from each of the four PCAs represents the major axis of heterogeneity across the nine environmental variables considered in this study.